Snapping Hip

 • Rest may help, but not always.

 • Stretch the muscles around the thigh and hip.
+This is important as the muscles need to be relaxed and loosened to stop them snapping.

-• Visit a sports injury specialist .
+• Visit a sports injury specialist.

 • Get a coach to check your technique.
+It might be that faulty technique is contributing to a snapping hip.

 What can a sports injury specialist do?